victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 ![what is hoisting?](/assets/img/wat_hoisting.jpg)

-Actually hoisting is a fancy word to a simple concept, that if not properly undesrstood can lead you to hours of code blaming.
-Hoisting basically is the act of the javascript interpreter moving  declarations(both variables and functions) to the top of the current functions.
+Actually hoisting is a fancy word to a simple concept, which if not properly understood can lead you to hours of code blaming.
+Hoisting basically is the act of the javascript interpreter moving  declarations(both variables and functions) to the top of the current function.

-## OK Lets Actually Understand How It Works
+## OK Let's Understand How It Works

 In javascript when we are dealing with variables normally we do this 3 things: